yakuzadave/pymud-ss13/docs/robotics_system.md

 the station's recharge rate.

 The system is intentionally small but acts as a starting point for more elaborate robotics gameplay in the future.

+## Remote Control and Maintenance

+Entire cyborg units may receive remote commands from the robotics console or AI.
+Commands like `shutdown` and `restart` affect every module at once.
+Engineers can also run `diagnostics` on a unit to get a simple status report and issue `repair` to fully recharge and reactivate all modules.

+## Specialized Modules

+New `SpecializedRobotModule` objects allow creating equipment with unique power usage and a description of what they do.
+For example a medical probe might drain 3 power per tick while enabling healing actions.
+Install these modules the same way as standard modules to expand your cyborg's capabilities.